Parallels Desktop for Mac: Version 9

 Version 9 is the last version to support Snow Leopard.

 Version 10

 Released August 20, 2014, Parallels Desktop 10 for Mac includes support for OS X 10.10 "Yosemite", and ends support for Snow Leopard.

-Less than a year after release of its release, Parallels spokesperson John Uppendahl confirmed version 10 will not be fully compatible with Windows 10.
+Less than a year after its release, Parallels spokesperson John Uppendahl confirmed version 10 will not be fully compatible with Windows 10.
 The coherence mode, which integrates the Windows user interface with OS X, will not be updated and users will need to purchase and upgrade to version 11 to continue using this feature.

 Version 11

 Released August 19, 2015, Parallels Desktop 11 for Mac includes support for Windows 10 and is ready for OS X 10.11 "El Capitan".

 Parallels Desktop 11 for Mac is available as a one-time purchase of $79.99 for the Desktop edition, and as an annual subscription of $99.99 for Pro edition.
 Version 11 has multiple issues with macOS 10.13, High Sierra.
 The website currently offers a full price upgrade to Version 13 as a correction, effectively making this version obsolete with the macOS upgrades.